wschallo/alpha_sokoban/README.md

 ## 3. Notes:
 * Depending on your version of python, you may have to use the command `python` or `python3`
-* Our code was tested (and able to run on the following OS's): Windows, Ubuntu
+* Our code was tested (and is able to run) on Ubuntu
-* Other OS may work but it has not been tested
+* Our code should be able to run on other flavors of Linux, but there is a known issue on Windows that can cause issues (our time out uses SIGALARM which is not supported on Windows).
+* You can run it on WSL.

 ## 4. How to play sokoban yourself:
 ##### NOTE: This is for demonstration purposes, and does not utilize A*.
 If you would like to solve a sokoban map using A* please refer to section 2.